 |Katy and little Ellinor, both very fashionably dressed.|

-My ass gets cold.
+My butt gets cold.
 Dare I say, I have one of the coldest bottoms in the history of womankind.
-I struggled for years with debilitating "cold-butt syndrome", but I'm happy to have survived to be here today and tell you that: it gets better.
+I struggled for years with debilitating "cold-butt syndrome", but I'm happy to be here today and tell you that: it gets better.
 You need just one key piece of gear to transform your life - and your backside - forever.